By using this website, you agree to our Privacy Policy

 Chemical Properties

-• Ozone and UV Resistance: It has excellent resistance to ozone and ultraviolet (UV) radiation, making it ideal for outdoor applications where exposure to weathering elements is a concern.
+• Ozone and UV Resistance: EPDM rubber has a single-bond, chemically saturated backbone, providing it with better resistance to ozone and ultraviolet (UV) radiation.
+This stability makes it exceptionally well-suited to outdoor applications where exposure to weathering elements is a concern.

-• Water and Steam Resistance: EPDM rubber is highly resistant to water and steam, which helps in applications involving moisture and high humidity.
+• Water and Steam Resistance: EPDM rubber is highly resistant to water and steam, making it an excellent choice for environments involving high humidity and moisture.

 Mechanical Properties